 ABOUT THE PENN CLINIC OF OSTEOPATHY

-The Penn Clinic was established nearly 40 years ago by the clinic founder Caroline Penn who recently passed the directorship to Alex Bidlake-Corser who has worked under Caroline since 2011.
+The Penn Clinic was established nearly 40 years ago by the clinic founder Caroline Penn.
+The directorship was recently passed to Alex Bidlake-Corser who has worked under Caroline since 2011.

-I knew that cranial osteopathy would comprise a major part of what I wanted to make available to patients, but I also realised that there is no one answer to everything; we need to be open to whatever is needed for individuals at the particular time we are working with them.
+She found that cranial osteopathy would comprise a major part of what she wanted to make available to patients, but she also realised that there is no single answer to everything; we need to be open to whatever is needed for individuals at the particular time we are working with them.

-I have benefited hugely myself from an integrated approach to my own recovery and am proud that the clinic is able to offer such a wealth of talent and professionalism.”
+Caroline has benefited hugely herself from an integrated approach to her own recovery and the clinic still operates with this ethos today.
+Alex is extremely proud that the clinic is able to offer such a wealth of talent and professionalism.

 ALEX BIDLAKE-CORSER - Clinic Director & Osteopath